Czech Republic & Prague Photo Tour Details

 April 17, 2021

 Our tour ends after breakfast.
-Easy transport is available to the airport.
+Easy transport is available at the airport.

 Dates: April 9 to 17, 2021 (8 nights)